clontarfx/zabbix-template-oxidized/README.md

 # zabbix-template-oxidized
 A quick template to monitor Oxidized in Zabbix, including required Oxidized hooks.
 No value maps, I've left that up to your imagination.
-It will capture relevant hooks for polling devices, as well as push a 0 or 1 status for the last poll, and the time of the poll. make sure you change the value of $ZBX_SERVER to your Zabbix Server or Proxy.
+It will capture relevant hooks for polling devices, as well as push a 0 or 1 status for the last poll, and the time of the poll.
+Make sure you change the value of $ZBX_SERVER to your Zabbix Server or Proxy.

 ## Prerequisites
 * zabbix